IvanovicM/pattern-recognition/README.md

 ## What can these methods do?

-Some of the classification results are shown before.
+Some of the classification results are shown below.
 Various classifiers are implemented, including Linear, Bayes and Quadratic.

 | <img src="images/bayes.png"> | <img src="images/quadratic.png">|
 |:---:|:---:|